CyberWarrior5466/nea/report/report.md

 ![](assets/primary.svg)

+\pagebreak

 ## User interface

 My program will have two user interfaces: a command line interface as well as a web based ide.
 The web based ide will need to have an editor and output windows with three buttons.
 One to run the code, one to server as a link to documentation and another button to toggle between a light and dark theme.

-\pagebreak
+### Online IDE

 ![prototype of online ide ](assets/website.svg)

 The fronted for my online ide will be build in plain html and css.
 For the backend i'll use fastapi for its type safety.
-The way it will work is whe  the user enters in code and clicks the 'Run' button, the frontend will sesnd a http `GET` request to the fastapi server, with the body or the request containint the code the user entered in.
-When the fastapi server recieves this respone, it will evalute the AQA pseudo-code and return a respone consisted of the output of the code.
+The way it will work is whe  the user enters in code and clicks the 'Run' button, the frontend will send a http `GET` request to the fastapi server, with the body or the request containing the code the user entered in.
+When the fastapi server receives this response, it will evaluate the AQA pseudo-code and return a response consisted of the output of the code.
 This output is then displayed in the output window.

 ![GET response](assets/server.svg)

+### CLI interface

 My program will have a basic command line interface.
 It should let the user pick from running the program via the Read Eval Print Loop (REPl), passing in the program as a string, or reading in the program as a file.
 The program should also display a helpful message when the program is called with the `---help` flag.
 Below shows a draft of what this might look like.

-\pagebreak

 ``` {.bash .numberLines}
 # display help message